h4sh5/mon-rssi-mac/README.md

 ./mon-rssi-mac wlan0
 ```

-Tested on OSX, should work everywhere.
+Tested on OSX and kali linux